 We’ve been snow tubing to several places and some of these tips follow our previous advice but read on because a few are very specific to Zip ‘N Slip:

-Wear layers: we were hot after the first 15 minutes and ending up shedding our hats, gloves, and jacket.
+Wear layers: We were hot after the first 15 minutes and ended up shedding our hats, gloves, and jacket.
 It’s best to wear layers, especially if the temperatures will rise while you’re there.

-Pay attention: for reasons mentioned above, pay attention to your surroundings and make sure your kids are watching for fast tubers coming down the lane when they are making their way back to get in line to go back up.
+Pay attention: For reasons mentioned above, pay attention to your surroundings, and make sure your kids are watching for fast tubers coming down the lane when they are making their way back around.

-Watch the weather: if you’re going up on an unseasonably warm day, check with Zip ‘N Slip to make sure they are operating normally and secondly, get the first available time slot of the day.
-You’ll go way faster on colder snow than when it starts to melt a little when the weather warms up.
+Watch the weather: If you’re going up on an unseasonably warm day, check with Zip ‘N Slip to make sure they are operating normally and try to get the first available time slot of the day.
+You’ll go way faster on colder snow than when it starts to melt in warmer weather.

-Be kind and respectful: we had a blast while tubing and everyone was great.
-But during busier times, there may be some jostling of uncontrollable giant tubes at the top or people not paying attention at the bottom or on .
-Have patience and be kind.
+Be kind and respectful: We had a blast while tubing, and everyone was great.
+But during busier times, there may be some jostling of uncontrollable giant tubes at the top, or people not paying attention at the bottom, or people carrying on in all kinds of ways that people generally do.
+Have patience, be kind, and focus on giving your kids a fun and safe experience.

 Tickets to Zip ‘N Slip

-You can get tickets for an hour or two hours.
-One hour is $30/person and two hours is $45/person.
-Kids must be at least 3-years-old to go tubing and kids ages 3-5 are free and must ride in the lap of an adult.
+You can get tickets for one- or two-hour sessions.
+One hour is $35/person, and two hours is $50/person.
+Kids must be at least 3 years old to go tubing, and they do not budge on that rule.
+Ages 3-5 are free and required to ride in the lap of an adult.

 You can – and should, especially on busy holiday weekends – make reservations online.
 Save time by filling out your waiver and bringing it with you.